Chase Winovich: 2019

-Winovich was selected by the New England Patriots in the third round (77th overall) of the 2019 NFL Draft.
-In June 2019 he signed a four-year deal worth $3.83 million, with a signing bonus of $997,312.
+Winovich was selected by the New England Patriots in the third round (77th overall) of the 2019 NFL draft.
+On June 4, 2019, he signed a four-year deal worth $3.83 million, with a signing bonus of $997,312.

 In Week 2 against the Miami Dolphins, Winovich recorded 1.5 sacks as the Patriots won 43–0.
 For his efforts in that game, he was named Pepsi NFL Rookie of the Week.
 In Week 5 against the Washington Redskins, Winovich sacked Colt McCoy once in the 33–7 win.
-The following week against the New York Giants, he recovered and returned a blocked punt for a touchdown, the first of his career.
+The following week, against the New York Giants, he recovered and returned a blocked punt for a touchdown, the first of his NFL career.

 2020

 In Week 3 against the Las Vegas Raiders, Winovich recorded his first full sack of the season, a strip sack on Derek Carr which was recovered by the Patriots, during the 36–20 win.
-Against the Kansas City Chiefs, he recorded another sack, although a number of analysts cited a blown call from the referees negating a turnover.
-Winovich recorded his first career interception off a pass thrown by Justin Herbert in a Week 13 matchup against the Los Angeles Chargers during the Patriots’ 45-0 shutout.

-In Week 17 against the New York Jets, Winovich recorded a team high two sacks on Sam Darnold during the 28–14 win.
+On October 5, 2020, against the Kansas City Chiefs, he recorded another sack resulting in a fumble from quarterback Patrick Mahomes, despite a controversial blown call from the referees that negated the turnover.
+Winovich recorded his first career interception off a pass thrown by quarterback Justin Herbert in a Week 13 matchup against the Los Angeles Chargers in the Patriots’ 45–0 shutout.
+In Week 17 against the New York Jets, he recorded a team-high two sacks on quarterback Sam Darnold in a 28–14 win for the Patriots.